TheONLYGod1/FivemServerStatus/README.md

-DEBUG | Shows debug logs (spammy in console) | Yes WEBSITE_URL | Creates a link button for the status embed | No RESTART_TIMES | Will display restart times for the server | Yes
+DEBUG | Shows debug logs (spammy in console) | Yes WEBSITE_URL | Creates a link button for the status embed | No RESTART_TIMES | Will display restart times for the server | Yes SHOW_PLAYERS | Choose to either show or hide the online player list | Yes

 ## Example of the `config.json` file
 ```json
 {